roojs/semantic-code-search/README.md

 ## Troubleshooting

 - **"Tree-sitter output file not found"**: Make sure you've generated the `.tree-sitter` files and the paths in your JSON are correct (relative paths are resolved relative to the JSON file's directory)
 - **"No functions found"**: Check that tree-sitter is parsing your files correctly.
-Try running `tree-sitter parse` manually on a file
+Try running `npx tree-sitter parse` manually on a file
 - **"Database not found"**: Make sure you've run `sem embed` first with the `--database` argument, or check that the database path is correct
 - **"Error: --input-json is required for embedding"**: You must provide the `--input-json` argument when generating embeddings
 - **"Error: --database is required"**: The `--database` argument is required for all operations (embed, query, cluster)